- Follow the path once used by Rob Roy MacGregor, Scotland’s most notorious outlaw.

 The Rob Roy Way is a long distance hiking trail through the southern Highlands.

 Starting in the village of Drymen, you’ll hike for 92 miles across The Trossachs and through Perthshire to the pretty Highland town of Pitlochry and the end of the trail.

-- Best available rooms plus a stay at 5 star Fonab Castle on the final night: £1080 per person
+- Upgraded package plus luxury night at 5 star Fonab Castle for the final night – £1,145 per person

 Day 3 – Aberfoyle to Callander

-An ascent out of Aberfoyle leads you to open moorland with views over the Menteith Hills.
-You then descend to picturesque Loch Venachar before the route arrives in the village of Callander, known as the Gateway to the Highlands.
-(B)
+This morning an ascent out of Aberfoyle leads you to the top of the Mentieth Hills.
+The path continues through forest and open moorland before you descend to picturesque Loch Venachar.
+From here a short section of road takes you a last rise through Coihallan Wood before the route arrives in the village of Callander, known as the Gateway to the Highlands.

 Day 4 – Callander to Strathyre